 Be debt free.

 Live within my means.

-Teach my girls out to be Godly wives and mothers.
-Just as I want my husband to teach my boys to be Godly husbands.
+Teach my girls how to be Godly wives and mothers.
+Just as I want my husband to teach my boys to be Godly husbands and fathers.

 I want to shout out loud and proud I LOVE CATS.
 Really I do.
 50, in the house, would be okay, if Big Daddy said okay.

 So, if you see that I’m putting on a face that simply doesn’t line up with the above…call me on it.
 I may cry, but I will do it privately 🙂